makersacademy/bowling-challenge/README.md

-This is the Makers week 5 weekend challenge (details below) to implement a 10-pin bowling scoreboard in Javascript.
+This is the Makers week 5 and 6 weekend challenge (details below) to implement a 10-pin bowling scoreboard in Javascript.

 To run
 ------